repercussive/web-dom-exercises/004 cookie-clicker/README.md

 ## Task

 Your task is make this simple Cookie Clicker-style game function correctly.
-Make it so that, when the `<button id="cookie-button">`, the number of cookies (as displayed in the `<span id="cookie-counter">` element) increments by 1.
+Make it so that, when the `<button id="cookie-button">` is clicked, the number of cookies (as displayed in the `<span id="cookie-counter">` element) increments by 1.

 If you have not heard of Cookie Clicker, I urge you not to look it up lest you become addicted.